 The necessity to speed up deployments or to leverage testing techniques, such as Canary deployment or A/B testing, increases the complexity of network management and generates new security issues that were not present, at least not to this extent, in older fashioned deployments.
 Consul offers you a unified interface for traffic shaping in your network.

-To implement the use cases discussed in this guide you will need a Kubernetes cluster with Consul service mesh enabled.
+To implement the use cases discussed in this tutorial you will need a Kubernetes cluster with Consul service mesh enabled.
 In case you do not have one and are interested in testing the use cases you can follow Understand Consul service mesh to deploy a Kubernetes cluster locally and deploy Consul as service mesh.

 »Choose a proxy as data plane